pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Interpretação de textos, Cognatos.md

 D Latino voters are not considered aggressive people in some states of the US anymore.
 E Biden probably has more voters in Florida than Trump.

-Item.
 02. It can be inferred from the text that

-Item.
 02. Pode-se inferir do texto que

 A conservative Cuban American voters tend to vote for President Trump. - Os eleitores cubano- americanos conservadores tendem a votar no Presidente Trump.